Dental Bonding vs. Veneers: Which One?

 Where bonding finishes first in procedure time and cost, veneers are a longer-lasting and stain-resistant option.
 Though both will last many years with proper care, porcelain proves to be stronger than composite resin and is not as easily discolored.

-Whichever you end up choosing, be sure to brush at least twice a day and floss daily to maintain appearance.
+Whichever you end up choosing, be sure to brush at least twice a day, floss daily, and receive a teeth cleaning every 6 months to maintain appearance.
 Neglecting oral hygiene can lead to deterioration and other complications.

 Make the Right Choice for Your Smile